kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:04:23:

-The thing I like about Devonhink is I don't have to question where I put a thing.
+The thing I like about DEVONthink is I don't have to question where I put a thing.

 00:04:31: